-2.1 In-Channel Mitigation Activities During Year One
+2.1 In-Channel Mitigation Activities During Year Three

-The in-channel mitigation consists of removal and subsequent control of target non-native invasive species within the Smugglers Gulch and pilot channel dredge areas.
+The In-Channel mitigation consists of removal and subsequent control of target non-native invasive species within the Smugglers Gulch and Pilot Channel dredge areas.
 Removal of invasive species within the channel occurs as a byproduct of the maintenance dredge action itself.
-Therefore, the project impact action, and in-channel mitigation occurred simultaneously.
-The dredge action is discussed in further detail in the Final Monitoring Report for the Tijuana River Valley Channel Maintenance Project, 2013-2014 (Dudek 2014).
-For channel maintenance areas within the 4.31 acre footprint in which dredging was not completed during year one, non-native invasive control was performed through herbicide application and removal using hand tools following the completion of dredge activities.
+Therefore, the project impact action, and In-Channel mitigation occur simultaneously.
+The previous dredge action was conducted in 2013 and 2014 and is discussed in further detail in the Final Monitoring Report for the Tijuana River Valley Channel Maintenance Project, 2013-2014 (Dudek 2014).